JingweiXu19960228/Leetcode-/134 Gas station.md

 (2) Be careful about 'cur' and 'tot'. 'cur' needs to be updated whenever it is smaller than 0.
 So the final index 'i+1' corresponds to the last i that cur<0.
+Now let us demonstrate two things (2a).
+The route can be continued from i+1 to l.
+(2b).
+The rest of the route (1 to i) can also be finished //

+2(a).
 From i+1 to n, it is obvious that the route can be continued, because for every j in [i+1,N], gas[j]-cost[j]>0, otherwise cur will be updated again
-And then from 1 to i, the route can be finished, otherwise tot>=0 will not be satisfied
+2(b).
+From 1 to i, the route can be finished, otherwise tot>=0 will not be satisfied